JuliaMath/DoubleFloats.jl/docs/src/lookingahead.md

 `Doubles` will do the same with `FastDoubles`.
 And they utilize identical code for some of their work.

-- `Double` is the accuracy stalwart.
+- `Double` is the default type, emphasizing accuracy.
 The algorithms and refinements that apply when used with reasonably sized values,
 should limit the accrual of relative error from any basic arithmetic operation